angusmillar/HealthIdentifiers/README.md

 # HealthIdentifiers
-A library for parsing healthcare identifiers to check they are syntactically correct.
-There are also methods for randomly generating instances of the same identifiers for testing purposes.
-The currently supported identifiers are primarily used in the Australian context and are: Medicare Number, Department Veterans Affairs Number (DVA), Individual Healthcare Identifier (IHI), Healthcare Provider Identifier - Individual (HPI-I), Healthcare Provider Identifier - Organisation (HPI-O)
+A HealthIdentifiers.Identifiers library for parsing and validating Australian healthcare identifiers.
+There are also classes to generate each identifier type, for testing purposes

+The HealthIdentifiers.Tool project is a WPF GUI application presenting all the capabilities on the HealthIdentifiers.Identifiers library.

+The supported identifier types are :

+- Medicare Number
+- Medicare Provider Number
+- Department Veterans Affairs Number (DVA)
+- Individual Healthcare Identifier (IHI)
+- Healthcare Provider Identifier - Individual (HPI-I)
+- Healthcare Provider Identifier - Organisation (HPI-O)